-Usage data (z.B., visited websites, Interest in content, access times).
+Usage data (e.g., websites visited, interest in content, access times).

 Meta/communication data (e.g., device information, IP addresses).

-Visitors and users of the online offer (hereinafter referred to collectively as “users”).
+Visitors and users of the online offer (hereinafter we also refer to the data subjects collectively as “users”).

 Provision of the online offer, its functions and contents.

-“personal data” means any information relating to an identified or identifiable natural person (hereinafter “data subject”); a natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier (e.g. a cookie) or to one or more specific characteristics which express the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, is regarded as identifiable.
+“Personal data” means any information relating to an identified or identifiable natural person (hereinafter “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-“processing” means any operation carried out with or without the aid of automated processes, or set of operations, relating to personal data.
-The term is broad and covers practically every handling of data.
+“Processing” means any operation or set of operations which is performed upon personal data, whether or not by automatic means.
+The notion is broad and covers practically any handling of data.

 RELEVANT LEGAL BASES

-Insofar as we disclose data to other persons and companies (contract processors or third parties) within the scope of our processing, transfer them to them or otherwise grant them access to the data, this shall only take place on the basis of legal permission (e.g. if a transfer of the data to third parties, such as payment service providers, pursuant to Art.
-6 Para.
-1 lit. b DSGVO is necessary for the performance of the contract), if you have consented to this, if a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).
+If, in the course of our processing, we disclose data to other persons and companies (order processors or third parties), transmit it to them or otherwise grant them access to the data, this will only be done on the basis of a legal permission (e.g. if a transmission of the data to third parties, such as to payment service providers, is necessary for the performance of the contract pursuant to Art.
+6 para.
+1 lit. b DSGVO), you have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).